 Between the two world wars, the IPU intensified its work in the field of peaceful settlement of international disputes, the reduction of armaments and international security, and the development of the rules of warfare, but also dealt with support for the League of Nations, the further codification and development of international law, the promotion and improvement of the representative system, the protection of national minorities, colonial problems, economic questions, social and humanitarian policy, and intellectual relations.
-Its work was less sensational, but more profound than before the War - a result of the work of renowned and progressive scholars, such as La Fontaine, Schücking, or V. V. Pella, who, as parliamentarians, put much effort into inter-parliamentary affairs.
+Its work was less sensational, but more profound than before the war-a result of the work of renowned and progressive scholars, such as La Fontaine, Schücking, or V.V.
+Pella, who as parliamentarians put much effort into inter-parliamentary affairs.
 Thus, the Union dared to venture into new and unregulated fields of law, such as into international criminal law, the rights of minorities, or consequent disarmament.
 Finally, it was also successful in helping treaties to be ratified at the national level.

-With regard to its own role, however, the Union did not realize that the balance of power in foreign affairs had changed in favor of governmental representatives at the international arena.
-Its old enemy, namely, monarchy, had disappeared and a new one had not yet been born.
-Main goal of the Union now was the support of the League of Nations - a League, which, in the IPU's view, would have to become universal (Poll 1922: 130-131) -, but the conception of the Union's own role in international democratization was shaped by a jealous fear of loosing freedom of action and independence.
-Thus, those calling for a more than complementing, merely semi-official role of the Union in the framework of the League did not gain a hearing (Council President Adelswärd in Interparlamentarisches Büro 1939: 240-241, 37; Weardale 1921: 6-7; Eickhoff 1931: 39; Hasselblatt 1929: 10; Quidde 22: 16).
+However, with regard to its own role, the Union did not realize that the balance of power in foreign affairs had changed in favour of governmental representatives at the international arena.
+Its old enemynamely, monarchy-had disappeared and a new one had not yet been born.
+The main goal of the Union now was the support of the League of Nations-a League which, in the IPU's view, would have to become universal (Pohl 1922, 130-31), but the conception of the Union's own role in international democratization was shaped by a jealous fear of losing freedom of action and independence.
+Thus, those calling for a more than complementing, merely semi-official role of the Union in the framework of the League did not gain a hearing (Council President Adelswärd in Interparlamentarisches Büro 1939, 240-41, 37; Weardale 1921, 6-7; Eickhoff 1921, 39; Hasselblatt 1929, 10; Quidde 1922, 16).
 The Union, by not pursuing these ideas further, lost terrain without a fight.
-Nevertheless, the relations with the League, which even employed liaison officers for IPU affairs, were good - the Union after all was not an enemy to the League.
+Nevertheless, the relations with the League, which even employed liaison officers for IPU affairs, were good-the Union after all was not an enemy to the League.
 It had meanwhile moved to Geneva and still many of its members at the same time were governmental representatives at meetings of the League.
-But the League dealt with the same questions as the Union and even tackled so-called apolitical issues, such as health issues, scientific and cultural cooperation, refugee questions and migration, or trade in women and children, and this in a much broader and a very successful manner.
-Moreover, the IPU also remained silent with regard to all the crises straining the international system in the 1930s, even though those concerned the Union's main goals and purposes, namely, the peaceful settlement of disputes, disarmament, the rules of warfare and the development of the League9.
-In the end, the Union was relegated to the backbench of an international system whose coming into being it had itself fervently promoted and supported.
-The only advantages which could make it stand out from the League were its universal approach and its work for dialogue and cooperation among peoples, between victors and vanquished, between supporters and opponents of the League, and between adepts of the status quo and revisionists.
+However, the League dealt with the same questions as the Union and even tackled so-called apolitical issues, such as health issues, scientific and cultural co-operation, refugee questions and migration, or trade in women and children, and this in a much broader and a very successful manner.
+Moreover, the IPU also remained silent with regard to all the crises straining the international system in the 1930s, even though those concerned the Union's main goals and purposes: namely, the peaceful settlement of disputes, disarmament, the rules of warfare and the development of the League.8 In the end, the Union was relegated to the back bench of an international system, the coming into being of which it had itself fervently promoted and supported.
+The only advantages that could make it stand out from the League were its universal approach and its work for dialogue and co-operation among peoples, between victors and vanquished, between supporters and opponents of the League, and between adepts of the status quo and revisionists.

-2.3.
-After World War II: recognizing hard facts and struggling for renewed international relevance
+2.3 After the Second World War: recognizing hard facts and struggling for renewed international relevance